Settling a Claim * Before it Reaches Court

 If you would like to know more about how long does a personal injury claim * take click here

 Settling the case normally involves your legal advisors speaking on your behalf.
 They attempt to negotiate a settlement with the defendents legal advisors.
 Your legal advisors will advise you as to the adequacy of a settlement and whether it is in your best interest.
 Settlement negotiations always take place on a ‘without prejudice’ basis.
 This means that the court cannot be advised of the content of those negotiations if the matter fails to settle.

 Settlement Vs Going to Court

-- the settlement amount offered by the defendant could be higher than what the court might award to you.
+- The settlement amount offered by the defendant could be higher than what the court might award to you.

-It is important that you have the right solicitor on your side to take these considerations into account for you and help you decide whether the case should be settled outside of court or not.
-With over 30 years’ experience in personal injury claims *, Tracey Solicitors, will walk you through each stage of the claims process.
-For a confidential chat, please feel free to call Elaine Hickey, Personal Injury * Solicitor, on 01 649 9900 or email firstname.lastname@example.org.
+It is important that you have the right solicitor on your side to take these considerations into account for you.
+It will help you decide whether the case should be settled outside of court or not.
+With over 30 years’ experience in personal injury claims *, Tracey Solicitor will walk you through each stage of the claims process.
+For a confidential chat, please feel free to call Tracey Solicitors on 01 649 9900 or email firstname.lastname@example.org.